She/Her

 She has worked in government, union, non-profit, community, and corporate sectors, in the U.K., Europe, Canada, and the U.S.A., and specifically in the areas of education, healthcare, law, public service, and the environment.

-Natasha has also taught at several institutions, including the Centre for Intercultural Studies at the University of British Columbia, the Justice Institute of BC, and Simon Fraser University, where she is an associate with the Centre for Dialogue.
+Natasha has also taught at several institutions, including the Centre for Intercultural Studies at the University of British Columbia, the Justice Institute of B.C., and Simon Fraser University, where she is an associate with the Centre for Dialogue.
 She is the past president of SIETAR BC (Society for Intercultural Education, Training and Research) and still active in the global SIETAR network.